pittpv/aztec-monitoring-script/en/README.md

 | 🌐 **Languages** | Language support English/Russian/Turkish                  |
 | ⚙️ **RPC**       | Flexible RPC endpoint configuration               |

-## 📌 Latest Updates 13-11-2025
+## 📌 Latest Updates 20-11-2025

+⚠️ **A full node reinstallation is required.
+Prepare the data before installation!**
+For multivalidator mode with BLS keys use the format: `private_key,address,private_bls,public_bls` For multivalidator mode without BLS keys use the format: `private_key,address` For single-validator mode the same data is required but provided separately.

+- Network selection testnet/mainnet when installing the node
+  - Written to the NETWORK variable in .env-aztec-agent
+  - Added to docker-compose.yml
+  - Script parameters change depending on the network
+- New method of adding validators with BLS keys
+  - Automatic creation of BN254-type yml files for web3signer
+  - Support for multivalidator and solo modes
+- Updated structure of keystore.json, mainnet-ready
+  - `slasher` removed
+  - `attester`: with an eth field instead of a simple string
+  - `publisher`: Now it is an array of strings
+  - `coinbase`: now in the keystore schema, removed from env and docker-compose.yml
+- Updated BLS generation functions considering the new keystore.json structure
+  - Warning to save public BLS keys
+- Added function for migrating BLS into keystore – Option 18-3
+  - Fetching migration data from bls-filtered-pk.json, comparing, and adding a private BLS key to your attester in keystore.json
+- Updated watchtower image URL to support new Docker versions
+- Updated function for obtaining validator statistics from the contract (Option 9)
+  - Added reward display
+- Updated validator queue monitoring function (recreate monitoring)
+  - Added check for presence in the active set
+  - Added notification about API issues or other reasons for removal from queue
+  - Added index
+- Added translation on the first RPC request – Enter Ethereum RPC URL

+<details>
+<summary>📅 Version History</summary>

+### 13-11-2025

 - Added a method for generating a new operator from an old validator private key (requires node installation via this script, option 11)
     - support for multivalidator mode
     - creation of a new address, private, and BLS keys from old private keys
     - correct data sorting according to the order of addresses in keystore.json, regardless of the order in which you enter the old private keys for generating new ones.
 - Staking function update
     - automatic detection of the selected BLS key generation method
     - automatic replacement of the validator address in keystore.json when creating new addresses
     - automatic creation of new yml files with private keys
     - keystore.json backup
     - automatic restart of web3signer
     - preview of the staking command before execution
 - Updated the Validator Search and Status Check function (**Option 9**)
     - **Restored** the validator queue monitoring function
     - Added a function to delete the validator queue monitoring
     - New URL for displaying sequencer data on the test network at Dashtec.xyz
-  - Easily copy the attester and output address, as well as the transaction hash
+    - Easily copy the attester and withdraw address, as well as the transaction hash
 - Slot statistics monitoring
     - New URL for the sequencer page
 - Minor improvements in main script
 - Minor improvements in monitoring agent script
 - Minor improvements in node installation script

-<details>
-<summary>📅 Version History</summary>

 ### 08-11-2025
 * Full support for the new contract